Dog Car Sickness: Natural Dog Car Sickness Remedies|How to Prevent Dog Car Sickness

 I like to work first at walking around the car and giving treats or playing a fun game.
 The distance will be determined by your dog’s comfort level.
 If he starts to get stressed or puts on the breaks 5′ from the car, then work 10′ from the car.
 Your sessions may take days or weeks depending on his anxiety.
 You will slowly build on this behavior until your dog is secured in his harness or crate and relaxing for 10 minutes.

-Once you get to the point that your dog can relax in an unmoving car for 10 minutes, it’s time to start the car.
+Once you get to the point where your dog can relax in an unmoving car for 10 minutes, it’s time to start the car.
 Again, you must be a good judge of your dog’s emotional state.
 If they are stressed, back up a step or two.
 Your goal in dog behavior modification is always to work below your dog’s anxiety and slowly build good responses and emotions to small criteria.
 Once you can have the car on with your dog relaxed, back down the driveway and then right back up again.
 Your first car ride is over.
 Again, building over time the distance your car trips are.

 Whew, I know it can be exhausting.
 Your progress will depend on a few factors.
 Your dog’s starting response to the car and your time commitment in training.